fahadrafiq94/ChatPDF-DeepSeek/README.md

-# ChatPDF with DeepSeek R1
+# ChatPDF with DeepSeek R1 Locally Using Ollama

 This project allows users to upload a PDF document, extract its content, and interact with it using the **DeepSeek R1 1.5b model** via a chatbot interface built with Streamlit.